abhatt00/WeatherPy_Python_API/README.md

 ## Latitude vs Temperature Plot
 <img width=“500” alt=“” src="https://github.com/abhatt00/WeatherPy_Python_API/blob/master/Images/Latitude_v_Temp.jpg">
-Chart shows that cities closer to the equator and 20 degrees N of the equator experience higher humidity.
+Chart shows that cities closer to the equator and 20 degrees N of the equator experience higher average temperatures.
 This can be explained by the tilt of the Earth's axis in relation to the Sun.

 ## Latitude vs Humidity Plot
 <img width=“500” alt=“” src="https://github.com/abhatt00/WeatherPy_Python_API/blob/master/Images/Latitude_v_Humidity.jpg">